Buying Your House With Cold, Hard Cash? Here’s Your Step-by-Step Guide

 Speaking of ways a deal could meet its untimely end, let’s talk appraisals for a minute.

-With a mortgage-backed deal, an appraisal is required by the lender to confirm the value of the home and set limits on how much the buyer can borrow for it.
-If the home doesn’t appraise and the buyer can’t cover the difference, the seller may have to either accept a lower price or put the home back on the market.
+With a mortgage-backed deal, the lender requires an appraisal to confirm the home’s value and set limits on how much the buyer can borrow for it.
+If the house doesn’t appraise and the buyer can’t cover the difference, the seller may have to either accept a lower price or put the home back on the market.

 “The appraisal can throw the entire transaction,” shares Christine Marchesiello, a top real estate agent in Saratoga Springs, New York.
 So it’s no wonder sellers often lean toward the cash offer that doesn’t require one.

-Removing the appraisal contingency can often clinch a deal, sometimes even when a competing mortgage-backed buyer is offering a slightly higher price.
+Removing the appraisal contingency can often clinch a deal, even when a competing mortgage-backed buyer offers a slightly higher price.

 Talk to the institution that holds your money and ask them to provide a letter stating you’re able to purchase in cash up to a certain amount and attach it with your offer.